York0104/NYCU-AI-Wireless-Communication-HW/MidTerm_Extra/README.md

 ## 11. Discussion

-The final results give a nuanced but meaningful conclusion.

 First, the proposed `DA-TCFNet` clearly improves robustness in the high-Doppler setting.
 At `rho = 0.50`, it achieves `-18.4157 dB`, outperforming both `CsiNet` (`-15.0813 dB`) and `CsiNet-LSTM` (`-16.0370 dB`).
 This directly supports the architectural motivation of reducing reliance on stale temporal information when channel variation becomes faster.

 Second, the proposed method does not dominate every scenario.
 At `rho = 0.80`, all three models are very close, and at `rho = 0.95`, `CsiNet` and `CsiNet-LSTM` are slightly better than `DA-TCFNet`.
 This indicates that the current `DA-TCFNet` design is better interpreted as a robustness-oriented architecture rather than a universally best NMSE optimizer.

 Third, the complexity numbers also match the intended design trade-off. `CsiNet` remains the lightest and fastest model, while `DA-TCFNet` introduces additional temporal processing cost.
 However, this additional cost is acceptable for a BS-heavy design, especially if the target deployment scenario values mobility robustness more than minimum latency.

-## 12. Notes and Limitations

-- The current sequence generator uses synthetic temporal mixing rather than a fully physical time-evolving COST2100 simulation.
-- The project is designed for a course assignment, so the main priority is a clear and reproducible architecture comparison rather than a large-scale benchmark.
-- For the fairest extra-credit comparison, use the three-way ablation on the same generated sequence target instead of directly comparing the sequence-task NMSE with the original Q7 single-frame NMSE.
-- The current results suggest that future work could improve the fusion mechanism so that the model keeps its high-Doppler advantage while reducing the gap under very high temporal correlation.